browserengineering/book/book/http.md

 For the headers, I split each line at the first colon and fill in a map of header names to header values.
-Headers are case-insensitive, so I normalize them to lower case.[^casefold] Also, white-space is insignificant in HTTP header values, so I strip off extra whitespace at the beginning and end.
+Headers are case-insensitive, so I normalize them to lower case.[^casefold] Also, whitespace is insignificant in HTTP header values, so I strip off extra whitespace at the beginning and end.

-[^casefold]: I used [`casefold`][casefold] instead of `lower`, because it works better for more languages.
+[^casefold]: I used [`casefold`][casefold] instead of `lower`, because it works better in more languages.

 [casefold]: https://docs.python.org/3/library/stdtypes.html#str.casefold